 Sophisticated systems known as credit scoring models calculate your credit score by performing complex statistical analysis on the contents of your credit file.
 Different models, such as the FICO® Score* and VantageScore®, calculate scores differently, but all assign higher scores to individuals whose credit histories make them statistically more creditworthy than those with lower scores.

 What Are the Types of Credit?

 There are four types of credit:

-- Revolving credit.
-With revolving credit, you are given a maximum credit limit, and you can make charges up to that limit.
-Each month, you carry a balance (or revolve the debt) and make a payment.
-Most credit cards are a form of revolving credit.
+- Revolving credit: With revolving credit, you are given a maximum borrowing limit, and you can make charges up to that limit.
+You must make a minimum payment each month, but otherwise the amount you pay can be any portion of your outstanding charges, up to the full amount.
+If you make a partial payment, you will carry forward the remainder of your balance, or revolve the debt.
+Most credit cards count as revolving credit.

-- Installment credit.
-With installment credit, a creditor loans you a specific amount of money, and you agree to repay the money and interest in regular installments of a fixed amount over a set period of time.
-Car loans and mortgages are two examples of installment credit.
+- Installment credit: Installment credit is a loan for a specific sum of money you agree to repay, plus interest and fees, in a series of equal monthly payments (installments) over a set period of time.
+Student loans, car loans and mortgages are all examples of installment credit.

 Why Do You Need Credit?

 Good credit is necessary if you plan to borrow money for major purchases, such as a car or a home.
 Or maybe you want to take advantage of the convenience and purchase-protection a credit card can provide.